Citation, DOI & article data

-- as complication of surgical operations (splenectomy, cholecystectomy, gastrectomy, etc.), most commonly in 1-3 weeks after surgery
+- a complication of surgical operations (splenectomy, cholecystectomy, gastrectomy, etc.), most commonly in 1-3 weeks after surgery

-Subphrenic abscess may be right-sided (between right hemidiaphragm and liver) or left-sided (between left hemidiaphragm and spleen), most often is right-sided 1.
+A subphrenic abscess may be right-sided (between right hemidiaphragm and liver) or left-sided (between left hemidiaphragm and spleen), right-sided subphrenic abscesses are more common 1.

-In general, there is infradiaphragmatic localized collection of fluid with air bubbles or air-fluid level which has an enhancing wall.
-It is often combined with elevation of hemidiaphragm and pleural effusion.
+In general, there is an infradiaphragmatic localized collection of fluid with gas bubbles or gas-fluid level which has an enhancing wall.
+It is often combined with elevation of the hemidiaphragm and a pleural effusion.

-Often the only finding on plain radiograph is elevation of hemidiaphragm 2.
-Also infradiaphragmatic collection of air (if present), pleural effusion can be detected.
+Often the only finding on a plain radiograph is an elevation of the hemidiaphragm, 2 also infradiaphragmatic collections of gas (if present) and/or pleural effusion may be detected.

-Nonhomogeneous fluid-density mass in the infradiaphragmatic spaces which may contains echogenic debris, gas 4.
+Non-homogeneous fluid-density mass in the infradiaphragmatic spaces which may contain echogenic debris and gas 4.

-CT is good modality for detection of subphrenic abscess, estimating the volume.
-It allows to evaluate condititon of adjacent organs and possible reason of abscess (e.g. perforation) and his complications.
+CT is a good modality for the detection of a subphrenic abscess and estimating its volume.
+It allows the evaluation the condition of adjacent organs and a possible reason for the abscess (e.g. perforation) and its complications.

 Treatment and prognosis

-Without adequate treatment subphrenic abscess could lead to peritonitis, sepsis and death.
+Without adequate treatment, a subphrenic abscess may lead to peritonitis, sepsis, and even death.

-Treatment options include combination of antibacterial therapy and surgical drainage.
+Treatment options include a combination of antibacterial therapy and surgical drainage.